russhustle/russhustle/README.md

 ## Hello World 👋
-My name is Sihan A, and I am a Full Stack Deep Learning Engineer in Japan.
+My name is Sihan A, and I am a Machine Learning Engineer.

 ## Connect with me